zseta/real-estate-monitoring/readme.md

     ```
 1. Open the `Databases` page inside Superset (http://0.0.0.0:8088/databaseview/list/).
 You will see exactly one item there
     called `real-estate`.
-1. Click the edit button (pencil icon) on the right.
+1. Click the edit button (pencil icon) on the right side of the table.
-1. Finally, don't change anything in the popup window, just click `Finish`.
+1. Don't change anything in the popup window, just click `Finish`.
 This will make sure the database can be
     reached from Superset.
-1. Go to the real-estate dashboard page (0.0.0.0:8088/superset/dashboard/1/) and you will the all the charts that have
+1. Go to the real-estate dashboard page (http://0.0.0.0:8088/superset/dashboard/1/) and you will see the all the charts that have
-    been created based on real web extracted data, stored in TimescaleDB.
+    been created based on the web extracted data stored in TimescaleDB.

 ## Schema design